danibahri/api-PHPNative/README.md

 # API With PHP Native

-Create API using PHP Native with REQUEST Method (GET (all and by id), POST, PUT(by id) and DELETE(by id)) with documentation below
+Create an API using PHP Native with REQUEST Method (GET (all and by id), POST, PUT (by id) and DELETE (by id)) with the documentation below

+### important!

+why is my path localhost/t089/index.php/mahasiswa not localhost/mahasiswa, because my index.php file is located in the /t089 folder, if you want the path to be localhost/mahasiswa use the index.php and db.php files that I have prepared outside the /t089 folder and modify the swagger according to what is in the /t089 folder

 First configure db.php so that it can connect to your database.

-Running with NGINX server in laragon using Domain Custom Laragon (examaple.test) or acccess domain below:
+Run with NGINX server in laragon using Laragon Custom Domain (examaple.test) or access the domain below for Swagger Documentation:

 ```bash
 https://kuliah2025.my.id/t089/index.php/mahasiswa